-Our products and business are central to how we Inform the Way Forward.
-They are how we power the most informed professionals in the world.
-With our customers, we increase knowledge, act with courage and integrity and pursue justice, truth and transparency - ideals on which progress is built, and value is created.
+Our products and business play a central role in how we Inform the Way Forward by empowering the most informed professionals worldwide.
+Collaborating with our customers, we elevate knowledge, act with courage and integrity, and champion justice, truth, and transparency-values that underpin progress and create value.